SnapXL/SnapX/.github/CONTRIBUTING.md

 ## Code review process

 The core team will look at your change as soon as possible and review it.
-However, since this a project that is done in free time, reviewing might sometimes take some time.
+However, since this is a project that is done in free time, reviewing might sometimes take some time.

 ### Code, commit message, and labeling conventions